 - The files are within an archive file.
 The archive file is referenced by the data asset and the compressed files are not profiled.

-In projects and in catalogs without data policy enforcement, you must create profiles for structured data assets.
+In projects and in catalogs without data protection policy enforcement, you must create profiles for structured data assets.

 The profile of a data asset that contains a document with unstructured data shows the semantic features that are inferred about the text in the document by IBM Watson Natural Language Understanding.
 In catalogs, profiles for unstructured data assets are created automatically.
 In projects, you must create profiles for unstructured data assets.

 These types of documents are profiled for semantic features: